pauldmccarthy/fslpy/README.md

  > Notes:
  >   - Sphinx is only needed for building the documentation.
  >
- >   - Pillow is only needed for saving screenshots in formats other than PNG.
- >
  >   - If you are installing `fslpy` manually, don't worry too much about
  >     having the exact version of each of the packages - just try with